happyworm/Playful-Demos/proofs/mic/README.md

 ## Goal

-To use the microphone to detect when someone has spoken.
+To demonstrate the microphone working with the Web Audio API

 ## Resources